 The European Society for Dermatological Research (ESDR), founded in 1970, is a non-profit organization promoting basic and clinical science related to dermatology.
-The ESDR is the largest investigative dermatology society in Europe with a current membership of over 1200.
+The ESDR is the largest investigative dermatology society in Europe with a current membership of about 1100.

-By supporting investigative dermatology, the ESDR contributes towards improving the health of patients suffering from skin and venereal disease.
+By supporting investigative investigative dermatologie and skin research, the ESDR contributes to in-depth understanding of skin homeostasis and towards improving the health of patients suffering from skin and venereal disease, infectious diseases and immune-mediated and inflammatory disorders.
 Applications of recent scientific advances have produced diagnostic and therapeutic innovations in dermatological practice, particularly in genetics, skin cancer, allergic skin disease, infectious disease and autoimmune diseases.

 The ESDR facilitates exchange of information relevant to investigative dermatology between clinicians and scientists worldwide.
 One of the most important activities of our Society is to promote the presentation of new research data and ideas at our annual scientific meeting and clinically oriented symposia.
 The ESDR also organises educational events throughout the year to further knowledge in dermatological research.